ilanschnell/bitarray/README.rst

    0. memory address of buffer
    1. buffer size (in bytes)
-   2. bit endianness as a string
+   2. bit-endianness as a string
    3. number of pad bits
    4. allocated memory for the buffer (in bytes)
    5. memory is read-only